The confusion of WordPress.com vs WordPress.org is always there.

-- A powered-by WordPress.com link on your footer for your Free plan which can be removed by upgrading to a Business plan.
+- A powered-by WordPress.com link on your footer for at your WordPress website on the FREE plan.
+Upgrade to their commercial plan to remove this label.

 - No e-commerce features and integration of any shopping cart with payment acceptance online for your WordPress website.
 You can’t build any memberships website as well.